A Shave And A Haircut Knock

 Cartoons and Animation

 The rhythm has also been a staple of cartoons and animation for decades.
-From Looney Tunes to The Simpsons, animators have used the "shave and a haircut" rhythm to comedic effect.
+That's why from Looney Tunes to The Simpsons, animators have used the "shave and a haircut" rhythm to comedic effect.
 Characters might knock out the rhythm on a door, a tree, or even another character's head, often leading to humorous or unexpected consequences.
 Its inclusion in cartoons has helped to introduce the rhythm to new generations, ensuring its continued survival in popular culture.

 Military Culture